I got a call from Bhavik, I look after his equity portfolio and finance planning.

-It was not the same just 6 months ago.
+It was not the same as just 6 months ago.

 Bhavik is a successful freelancing Engineer.

-Started his freelancing journey with 15,000 rupees per month in 2014 to now earning on an average 3 lakh rupees a month.
+Started his freelancing journey with 15,000 rupees per month in 2014 to now earning an average of 3 lakh rupees a month.

 Just last year I had my first interaction with him.